vmperrone/Benchmarking-Quantum-Groundstate-Solvers/README.md

 #### How to use this repo
 There are two ways to work with this repo:
 1. Google Colab - This is the easiest option but the least powerful.
 You may run the notebook and view the results inline - but you will not have the ability to save your results to the databse or edit the supporting files (helper.py, utilities.py, XBK.py and QCC.py).
 2. Remote VS Code Editor - This option gives you full access to the repo directory and it's associated files.
 You will be able to run experiments, update the results database and modify the supporting files (helper.py, utilities.py, XBK.py and QCC.py).
-However, in order or this option to work, you will need to set up an ngrok authentication token by signing up for an ngrok account at www. as instructed in cell 2 of the notebook.
+However, in order or this option to work, you will need to set up an ngrok authentication token by signing up for an ngrok account at https://ngrok.com/ as instructed in cell 2 of the notebook.

 Regardless of the the option you choose you will start by opening main\BenchmarkingTool.ipynb in Google Colab and follow the prompts within the notebook.
 Below is a brief overview of how it is laid out.
+These instructions are provided in the notebook when required for execution.

 ##### Google Colab
 1. Ignore cell 1 and 2.